erelsgl/limdu/README.md

 ## Demos

-Working demos can be found at [limdu-demo](https://github.com/erelsgl/limdu-demo).
+You can run the demos from this project: [limdu-demo](https://github.com/erelsgl/limdu-demo).

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*